djjrip/gg-loop-platform/README.md

 ### Common Issues

-**"Tango Card API URL invalid"**
+**"Gift-card provider API URL invalid"**
-- Expected behavior in MVP
+- Expected behavior in MVP when no gift-card fulfillment provider is configured
 - Using mock data instead
-- Implement Tremendous in Phase 3
+- Implement Tremendous or another partner in Phase 3 (Tango Card previously considered but not active)

 **"Riot API key expired"**
 - Renew at https://developer.riotgames.com/